kelsa-pi/unodit/README.md

 ###Convert dialogs in sidebar (work in progress)

 Create dialogs in Dialog Editor.
-Copy `conf.ini` in `TestLib` directory.
-For each created dialog in `conf.ini` file set path to `xdl` file.
+Copy `config.ini` in `TestLib` directory.
+For each created dialog in `config.ini` file set path to `xdl` file.

     [panel1]
     ...